Share CLI results with the Snyk Web UI

 Viewing snapshots in the Snyk Web UI

-Log in to the Snyk Web UI and go to your Organization's Project page to see the specific snapshot of your scanned Project.
+Log in to the Snyk Web UI and navigate to your Organization Project page to see the most recent snapshot of your scanned Project.

 You can also open the Project itself and see the Project details: